humanbydefinition/code.textmode.art/docs/installation.md

+---
+title: Installation
+description: Guide to installing textmode.js, a creative-coding library for real-time ASCII and textmode graphics in the browser.
+---

 # Installation

 Getting started with `textmode.js` is straightforward!
 This guide will walk you through the installation process for different environments and provide you with everything you need to begin creating ASCII art in the browser.